espressomd/espresso/doc/sphinx/analysis.rst

 Observable accumulator
 ~~~~~~~~~~~~~~~~~~~~~~

-The observable accumulator :class:`espressomd.accumulators.Accumulator` can
+The observable accumulator :class:`espressomd.accumulators.ObservableAccumulator` can
 be used to calculate the mean and variance of an observable (
 :mod:`espressomd.observables`) in the core::